 - To provide methodological instruction to students in a way that is relevant to European Union-related work.

 Graduate students selected to participate in the workshop will be expected to give a presentation of their research and participate in all planned workshop activities.
 Each paper will be critiqued by one of the workshop organizers and then discussed by the group as a whole.
 (Participants will also read each other’s work before the workshop and be prepared with constructive comments at each session).
 Papers will be distributed to all workshop participants by April 9.

-The program for the Graduate Student Research Workshop on the European Union is available here.
+The program for the Graduate Student Research Workshop on the European Union is coming soon.